rzk-lang/sHoTT/src/simplicial-hott/04-right-orthogonal.rzk.md

-The only fact that stops some of these laws from being a direct corollary is that the `Σ`-types appearing in the vertical pasting of the relevant squares (such as `Σ (\ σ : ϕ → A), ( (t : χ) → A [ϕ t ↦ σ t])`) are not literally equal to the corresponding extension types (such as `τ → A `).
+The only fact that stops some of these laws from being a direct corollary is that the `Σ`-types appearing in the vertical pasting of the relevant squares (such as `Σ (\ σ : ϕ → A), ( (t : χ) → A [ϕ t ↦ σ t])`) are not literally equal to the corresponding extension types (such as `χ → A `).
 Therefore we have to occasionally go back or forth along the functorial equivalence `cofibration-composition-functorial`.